-You may like that super speed death metal or highly twangy country star, but there is a good chance your booth visitors will not, and if they don’t like what they hear they aren’t going to stick around for the verbal assault on their ears.
+You may like that super speed death metal or twangy country star, but there is a good chance your booth visitors will not, and if they don’t like what they hear, they aren’t going to stick around for the verbal assault on their ears.

 Living in the heartland, I find nothing more grating than to walk into a restaurant or shop and hear loud country music.
 Guess what places stick out in my mind as places not to frequent?
 It’s the same for your customers.
-We don’t all have the same tastes in music, so you are better to choose something with broad appeal the same way retail stores do.
-Loud is not better, keep it soft and subtle.
+We don’t all have the same tastes in music, so you are better off choosing something with broad appeal the same way retail stores do.
+Loud is not better.
+Keep it soft and subtle.

-Finally, appealing to the sense of smell.
+Finally, appeal to the sense of smell.
 Nothing is more alluring than a nice fragrance, but LESS is more.
 Customers are quickly turned off by competing scents and overpowering them with smelly things.
-Keep a stash of fresh coffee beans on hand and let your guests to “clear their noses”.
+Keep a stash of fresh coffee beans on hand and let your guests “clear their noses."
 It’s a great conversation piece and works like a charm.

-Smelling coffee clears the sinuses and allows you to get a “true scent”.
-If you sell candles, soaps, or other smelly good items this is a great way to keep your customers smelling your goods without bowling them over.
+Smelling coffee clears the sinuses and allows you to get a “true scent."
+If you sell candles, soaps, or other smell-good items, this is a great way to keep your customers smelling your goods without bowling them over.

 Pick ONE scent to have burning and place other samples where people can pick them up and smell them.
 It makes you a better neighbor to other craft vendors which can also lead to more sales through referral.
 It also keeps you from overpowering customers and giving them a headache.